Yep, This Is Actually How Often You Should Be Showering Right Now . . .

 "Under normal circumstances, showering every day is not necessary."

 Wonder no longer.
-We asked a handful of pros for their opinion on how frequently you should be showering right now, so you can pivot your energy to the next to-do of the day (like figuring out your work from home outfit).
+We asked a handful of pros for their opinion on how frequently you should be showering, so you can pivot your energy to the next to-do of the day (like dissecting any non-bathing quotes from high-profile celebs on Instagram).